humzalikhan/humzalikhan.github.io/_pages/cv.md

   * Optimized assay to measure phospho-protein levels in immunodeficiency patients
   * Creating a novel 2-component Gaussian Mixture Model methodology to analyze CyTOF signaling data
   * Making machine learning models to correlate signaling, exome data with clinical phenotype in CVID

+  *Candidate Variants for Inborn Errors of Immunity*
+  * Utilized the OmniPath meta-database to find variants functionally related to known IEI genes
+  * Produced comprehensive list of IEI-related genes for novel IEI gene discovery in the clinic
+  * Creating an R Shiny Webapp to functionalize variants filtering for clinicians

   *Adducin and CD4 T Cell Costimulation*